MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsClientConfiguration.md

 ```

 ### -AllowResourceAccountSendMessage
 Surface Hub uses a device account to provide email and collaboration services (IM, video, voice).
-This device account is used as the originating identity (the “from” party) when sending email, IM, and placing calls.
-As this account is not coming from an individual, identifiable user, it is deemed “anonymous” because it originated from the Surface Hub's device account.
+This device account is used as the originating identity (the "from" party) when sending email, IM, and placing calls.
+As this account is not coming from an individual, identifiable user, it is deemed "anonymous" because it originated from the Surface Hub's device account.
 If set to $true, these device accounts will be able to send chat messages in Skype for Business Online (does not apply to Microsoft Teams).

 ```yaml
 Type: Boolean